Preserving My Sanity

 To determine when they are done, you want most of the moisture to be out of them.
 Keep in mind that as they cool they will get crunchier.
 I usually turn the dehydrator off when they are still a tad soft and somewhat rubbery in texture.
 They will harden a bit more as they cool.
 We like them a bit chewy, so ours aren’t as crunchy as what you would buy in the store.

 If you don’t dehydrate them for long enough, you have to worry about too much moisture causing mold once they are stored in your airtight container.
 A good way to test this is by “conditioning” them.
 This means you put them in an airtight bag for 24 hours after you take them out of the dehydrator.
 If they feel the same as they did, they are done.
 If they feel stickier or tackier in any way, they need to dehydrate for longer.
 You will get a feel for how done is the right amount of done.
-In my opinion, too done is better than not done enough!
+In my opinion, being too done is better than not doing enough!

 How to Store Banana Chips

 Once they are done, let them cool completely, and store them in an airtight container.
-If you are worried about the moisture/mold factor, you could toss them in a freezer bag and freeze for longer-term storage like I do my mushrooms.
+If you are worried about the moisture/mold factor, you could toss them in a freezer bag and freeze them for longer-term storage like I do my mushrooms.
 The beauty of them being dehydrated is they take up SO MUCH less space!

 What Do You Do with Banana Chips?

 Mostly we just eat them plain as snacks.
 You could mix them with walnuts, dark chocolate, and raisins or craisins for a homemade trail mix.
 Or, you could chop them up and use them in pancakes, muffins, bread, granola, etc. When using them in baking, you could rehydrate them first.
-This would make the texture to be softer for using them in baked goods.
+This would make the texture softer for using them in baked goods.

 Side Story Ahead, but It Is Relevant.